kailermai/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The UI consists of a `MainWindow` that is made up of parts e.g.`StatusBarFooter`, `ResultDisplay`, `RightSidePanel`, `CommandBox`, `StudentListPanel`.
+The UI consists of a `MainWindow` that is made up of parts e.g.`Status Bar Footer`, `Result Display`, `Right Side Panel`, `Command Box`, `Student List Panel`.
 All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `RightSidePanel` displays additional information, and can hold one of three panels: `HelpPanel`, `ViewPanel`, or `TrendPanel`.